HardCodeDev777/hardcodedev777/README.md

 ## ⭐️ Best Achievements

-- Created world's first game framework that lets you talk with AI.
+- Created world's first Unity framework that lets you talk with AI in real-time
+- Created world's first Unity tool for real-time emotion, gesture & blink recognition from webcam.
 - Integrated [Ollama](https://ollama.com) in C++, C and Unity.
 - Some of my repositories were added to [Ollama Community Integrations](https://github.com/ollama/ollama?tab=readme-ov-file#community-integrations).
 - Created desktop app in Rust that monitors game you're playing and changes Github status based on it.
-- Created repository generator in Go that lets you add unlimited repositories to your GitHub profile.

 ---